project-error/projecterror.dev/docs/npwd/start/Install.md

 Below is information pertaining to functionality to enable specific features of the phone such as image uploading for the camera or report logging for discord.

-### Setting up Camera Functionality
+## Setting up Camera Functionality

 _NPWD_ allows for players to access a camera app and take in-game photos.
 The link to the photo is saved within the database of _NPWD_ so these photos are **required** to be uploaded somewhere.
-We recommend [PE Image](https://image.projecterror.dev), a service we have developed to help with image uploading.
+We recommend [Error Media](https://media.error-interactive.com/), a service we have developed to help with image uploading.
 This guides you through the process of setting it up.
 If you have any questions, ask us on Discord.

-**Steps For PE Image**
+### Error Media

-1. Create an account at [PE Image](https://image.projecterror.dev/register)
+1. Create an account at [Error Media](https://media.error-interactive.com/register)
-2. After you have created an account or logged in, navigate to [Dashboard > Billing](https://image.projecterror.dev/dashboard/billing) and choose a plan.
+2. After you have created an account or logged in, navigate to [Dashboard > Billing](https://media.error-interactive.com/dashboard/billing) and choose a plan.
-3. Once you've chosen a plan, you'll have access to the [API Keys](https://image.projecterror.dev/dashboard/keys) tab, where you can generate a token.
+3. Once you've chosen a plan, you'll have access to the [API Keys](https://media.error-interactive.com/dashboard/keys) tab, where you can generate a token.
 4. Copy the API token and add `set SCREENSHOT_BASIC_TOKEN insert_token` to your `server.cfg` file before starting NPWD.

 Alternatively, you can use Imgur.